Yiffer-xyz/yiffer.xyz-remix-db-bridge/README.md

-# Yiffer.xyz API, but better
+# Yiffer.xyz Remix <-> Database Bridge

-For new features developed.
-This will most likely be a temporary thing, until Cloudflare's D1 SQL is finally in open beta - then all new development is moved there.
+This will most be a temporary thing, until we implement Cloudflare's D1 SQL.
+Run this alongside the main Remix API to serve as the bridge between that and the database.

 ## Setup